N NEON OSS

 VS

-Neon vs Supabase: The Battle of PostgreSQL Titans
+Neon OSS vs Supabase OSS: The Battle of PostgreSQL Titans

-Comprehensive comparison of two modern PostgreSQL platforms: Neon's serverless database architecture vs Supabase's full-stack backend platform.
+Comprehensive comparison of two modern PostgreSQL OSS platforms: Neon OSS serverless architecture vs Supabase OSS full-stack backend.
 Find the right fit for your AI workloads, development workflows, and scaling needs.

-Updated September 2, 2025: Following Databricks' $1B acquisition of Neon and the explosion of AI agents creating databases, this comparison covers the latest capabilities of both platforms.
+Updated September 2, 2025: This comparison focuses on the open-source projects and their developer workflows.
 For enterprise teams needing BYOC deployment with the benefits of both platforms, consider exploring dedicated enterprise PostgreSQL solutions.

 TL;DR: Choose Your Champion